 Functional Neurology Seminars program (Modules 1–10) will continue to be available online for anyone to take the program and learn the fundamentals of functional neurology at their own pace from any location in the world.
 The FNS program will continue to serve as way to generate new membership for IAFNR and to keep student registration as affordable as possible.
 Program hours from Functional Neurology Seminars can also be used to satisfy hours for the American Chiropractic Neurology Board.

-Dr. Brock is in the process of developing workshops and clinical courses also to augment Module 1–10 of Functional Neurology Seminars.Dr.
+Dr. Brock offered workshops and clinical courses also to augment Module 1–10 of Functional Neurology Seminars.Dr.
 Brock’s Functional Neurology Program